pxom/zuffy/README.md

     ])

     pipe.fit(X, y)
-    y_proba = pipe.predict_proba(X)
+    y_proba = pipe.predict_proba(X)```

 ## How to cite Zuffy
-Authors of scientific papers including results generated using Zuffy are encouraged to cite the following paper.
+Authors of scientific papers including results generated using Zuffy are asked to cite the following paper.

 ```xml
 @article{ZUFFY_1,